serverlesspolska/universal-www-form-urlencoded/README.md

 1. Go to the `cf-api.yaml` file  and uncomment CONFIGURATION 3.
 1. Now execute `cf-update-api.sh` and wait a moment.
 1. After it's done send the test request again.
-Usually first on is executed by the cached old configuration.
+Usually several first responses are executed by the cached old configuration.
+(It's interesting on it's own why that happens?)
 1. And here is the response of the `send-request.sh`.